Vietnam.vn - Nền tảng quảng bá Việt Nam

 ZNewsZNews02/06/2025

-Vitinha will explode in the 2024/25 season.
+Vitinha market explodes in the 2024/25 season.

-At a time when Lionel Messi, Neymar and Kylian Mbappe were still dominating the PSG dressing room like unstoppable stars, Vitinha was just a name that was obscured - a young, small player who was considered "not good enough" for the Champions League level.
+At a time when Lionel Messi, Neymar and Kylian Mbappe were still dominating the PSG dressing room like undisputed stars, Vitinha was just a name that was obscured - a young, small player who was considered "not good enough" for the Champions League level.
 But last night in Munich, in PSG's historic 5-0 victory over Inter Milan, it was Vitinha - not any other superstar - who was the real conductor, the one who coordinated the tempo and decided the game.

 From "77th minute player" to the center of PSG's universe

 Remember when he played for Porto, Vitinha was a “familiar substitute from the 72nd to the 77th minute”.
 Brought in on loan by Wolves, he played no more than 20 times, scored no goals, made no clear mark, and was quickly left behind.
-At that time, Vitinha was like dozens of other technical midfielders in Portuguese football: light, rhythmic, but had not shown any reason to believe that he could shine in a top environment.
+At that time, Vitinha was like dozens of other technical midfielders in Portuguese football: lightweight, rhythmic, but had not shown any reason to believe that he could shine in a top environment.

-Vitinha English 1
+Vitinha brother 1

 In the Champions League final victory over Inter Milan 5-0, Vitinha played the role of conductor for PSG.